 Creative Planter Ideas

-With some trial and error, we learned how to make our own hypertufa planters that fit the seat of a chair perfectly!
-Making a hypertufa planter is a great beginner project that anyone can do!
-If you want to attempt one for your garden, just click on this link for our tutorial that you can try your hand at!
+With some trial and error, we made our own hypertufa planters that fit the seat of a chair perfectly!
+Making a succulent seat cushion hypertufa planter is a great beginner project that anyone can do!

 Here’s another metal chair that we painted and is just waiting for a hypertufa planter.
 I’ll be fashioning something rectangular for this one, so it will be a little more challenging finding a mold with the perfect shape and size.
 We’ll probably end up custom-building a form for this one!